 As you probably already know, Brussels is best known as a home to The European Parliament, the Manneken Pis that locals like to dress up for fun, waffles and Belgian beer.

-The historic central square of Brussels is now UNESCO World Heritage site famous for its impressive flower carpet displays.
+The historic central square of Brussels is now a UNESCO World Heritage site famous for its impressive flower carpet displays.

 Those who want to see it, remember that it takes place every two years, in the second week of August, with the next one coming up in 2020.
 More than 100 volunteer gardeners decorate Market Place with hundreds of thousands of colourful begonias.

-If you want to find more about the historical background, you can visit the Museum of the City of Brussels, and this is where you can see an early version of Mannekin Pis, one of the most recognisable symbols of Brussels.
+If you want to find out more about the historical background, you can visit the Museum of the City of Brussels, and this is where you can see an early version of Mannekin Pis, one of the most recognisable symbols of Brussels.

 If you are in the city, head over to Délirium Café (they broke the Guinness World Record by having the most bear on tap) where they have over 3000 different types of beer to choose from and make sure you visit the Waffle Factory or Maison Fondo for the best waffles!